-Among the many fun things to do in downtown Dallas, the Dallas World Aquarium (DWA) is a must-visit no matter the time of year.
+Among the many fun places to go in downtown Dallas, the Dallas World Aquarium (DWA) is a must-visit no matter the time of year.
 The aquarium is in the Historic West End District.
-This family-favorite destination features several exhibits that transport tourists across the world.
+This family-favorite destination features several exhibits that transport you across the world.

 From the forests of Guatemala to the beaches of Borneo, DWA houses animals from several continents.
 The fish tanks at DWA hold over 600,000 gallons of water with various species, including sharks and manatees.
 And it's not just fish at the aquarium, either.
 Some of the larger mammals at DWA include flamingos, ocelots, and penguins.

-The aquarium is one of many fun places to visit in Dallas during the winter.
-Another must-see museum in Dallas is The Sixth Floor Museum at Dealey Plaza.
+While you're here, another must-see museum in Dallas is The Sixth Floor Museum at Dealey Plaza.
 This museum chronicles the 1963 assassination of President John F. Kennedy that took place on the city streets below.
-Visitors to the museum can stand near the exact spot where the supposed gunman altered the course of history.
+You can stand near the exact spot where the supposed gunman altered the course of history.

 7. Celebrate Christmas in Grapevine

 Between Dallas and Fort Worth in the north-central part of the state, Grapevine earns its nickname as the Christmas Capital of Texas.
 With over 1,400 holiday events over 40 days, the city outdoes itself every year to hold onto that title.

 In a city known for its historical architecture, these antique streets stand out in winter, with costumed characters and holiday animatronics.
 Decorations abound in the historic downtown district this time of year, making it impossible to avoid the holiday cheer.
 Aside from the aesthetics, it's also the several attractions that pop up that make Grapevine one of the best Christmas towns in the US.